-In the third quarter of 2023, the Company entered into contract manufacturing agreements for the production of certain of its Cannabis Products with the aim of using an adaptive third party sourcing model to further streamline the Company's operations and to reduce costs where possible.
+In the third quarter of 2023, the Company entered into contract manufacturing agreements for the production of certain of its Cannabis Products with the aim of using an adaptive third-party sourcing model to further streamline the Company's operations and to reduce costs where possible.

-In the first quarter of 2024, \$nil of expenditures were made towards automation initiatives at the Auxly Charlottetown facility.
+During the nine months ended September 30, 2024, the Company made \$nil expenditures towards automation initiatives at the Auxly Charlottetown facility.
 The Company anticipates that expenditures of approximately \$nil-0.5 million will be made towards the purchase of automation equipment at the Auxly Charlottetown facility in 2024.